 But what also happens is that the DBA insurance companies like Starr can take a hardball stance and then you might have to wait years to get your benefits.
 It happens.
 If you want fairy princess tales and be told pretty bed time stories, you aren’t going to get that here.

 Instead, you need to hope for the best - but plan for the worst.
 You don’t want to be forced to settle your case for some chump change offer because you are desperate.
 That means that if you are receiving benefits, you should be squirreling money away for that day when you get cut off.

 And if you aren’t getting benefits you need to be getting ready for the long-haul.

 This is all especially true with Starr.

-Instead, I strongly suggest that you get a free copy of my book - Win Your Defense Base Act Case.
-Before you talk to the adjuster, sign any forms that will wreck your case or even hire a lawyer.
+I strongly suggest that you get a FREE copy of my book - Win Your Defense Base Act Case.
+Before you talk to the adjuster, sign any forms that will wreck your case or even hire a lawyer, read this.
 You and your family deserve to hear the truth first.
 Before you make a move that you will only regret later.